Document Retrieval & Parsing: A Compliance Engine for Government Records

 while chunk := f.read(self.chunk_size):

-# In production: route to PDF/DOCX/OCR engines here
+# In production: dispatch to PDF/DOCX/OCR engines here.

 content_parts.append(chunk.decode("utf-8", errors="ignore"))